 - B5 Paragraph 21 requires disclosure of the measurement basis (or bases) used in preparing the financial statements and the other accounting policies used that are relevant to an understanding of the financial statements.
-For financial instruments, such disclosure may include: - (a) for financial assets or financial liabilities designated as at fair value through profit or loss: - (i) the nature of the financial assets or financial liabilities the entity has designated as at fair value through profit or loss; - (ii) the criteria for so designating such financial assets or financial liabilities on initial recognition; and - (iii) how the entity has satisfied the conditions in paragraph 9, 11A or 12 of SB-FRS 39 for such designation.
-For instruments designated in accordance with paragraph (b)(i) of the definition of a financial asset or financial liability at fair value through profit or loss in SB-FRS 39, that disclosure includes a narrative description of the circumstances underlying the measurement or recognition inconsistency that would otherwise arise.
-For instruments designated in accordance with paragraph (b)(ii) of the definition of a financial asset or financial liability at fair value through profit or loss in SB-FRS 39, that disclosure includes a narrative description of the circumstances underlying the measurement or recognition inconsistency that would otherwise arise.
-For instruments designated in accordance with paragraph (b)(ii) of the definition of a financial asset or financial liability at fair value through profit or loss in SB-FRS 39, that disclosure includes a narrative description of how designation at fair value through profit or loss is consistent with the entity's documented risk management or investment strategy. - (b) the criteria for designating financial assets as available for sale. - (c) whether regular way purchases and sales of financial assets are accounted for at trade date or at settlement date (see paragraph 38 of SB-FRS 39). - (d) when an allowance account is used to reduce the carrying amount of financial assets impaired by credit losses: - (i) the criteria for determining when the carrying amount of impaired financial assets is reduced directly (or, in the case of a reversal of a write-down, increased directly) and when the allowance account is used; and - (ii) the criteria for writing off amounts charged to the allowance account against the carrying amount of impaired financial assets (see paragraph 16).
+For financial instruments, such disclosure may include: - (a) for financial assets or financial liabilities designated as at fair value through profit or loss: - (i) the nature of the financial assets or financial liabilities the entity has designated as at fair value through profit or loss; - the criteria for so designating such financial assets or financial liabilities on initial recognition; and - (iii) how the entity has satisfied the conditions in paragraph 9,11A or 12 of SB-FRS 39 for such designation.
+For instruments designated in accordance with paragraph (b)(i) if the definition of a financial asset or financial liability at fair value through profit or loss in SB-FRS 39, that disclosure includes a narrative description of the circumstances underlying the measurement or recognition inconsistency that would otherwise arise.
+For instruments designated in accordance with paragraph (b)(ii) of the definition of a financial asset or financial liability at fair value through profit or loss in SB-FRS 39, that disclosure includes a narrative description of how designation at fair value through profit or loss is consistent with the entity's documented risk management or investment strategy. - (aa) [Not used] - (b) the criteria for designating financial assets as available for sale. - (c) whether regular way purchases and sales of financial assets are accounted for at trade date or at settlement date (see paragraph 38 of SB-FRS 39). - (d) when an allowance account is used to reduce the carrying amount of financial assets impaired by credit losses:

-- (e) how net gains or net losses on each category of financial instrument are determined (see paragraph 20(a)), for example, whether the net gains or net losses on items at fair value through profit or loss include interest or dividend income. - (f) the criteria the entity uses to determine that there is objective evidence that an impairment loss has occurred (see paragraph 20(e)). - (g) when the terms of financial assets that would otherwise be past due or impaired have been renegotiated, the accounting policy for financial assets that are the subject of renegotiated terms (see paragraph 36(d)).
+- (i) the criteria for determining when the carrying amount of impaired financial assets is reduced directly (or, in the case of a reversal of a write-down, increased directly) and when the allowance account is used; and - (ii) the criteria for writing off amounts charged to the allowance account against the carrying amount of impaired financial assets (see paragraph 16). - (e) how net gains or net losses on each category of financial instrument are determined (see paragraph 20(a)), for example, whether the net gains or net losses on items at fair value through profit or loss include interest or dividend income. - (f) the criteria the entity uses to determine that there is objective evidence that an impairment loss has occurred (see paragraph 20(e)). - (g) when the terms of financial assets that would otherwise be past due or impaired have been renegotiated, the accounting policy for financial assets that are the subject of renegotiated terms (see paragraph 36(d)).

-Paragraph 113 of SB-FRS 1 also requires entities to disclose, in the summary of significant accounting policies or other notes, the judgements, apart from those involving estimations, that management has made in the process of applying the entity's accounting policies and that have the most significant effect on the amounts recognised in the financial statements.
+Paragraph 122 of SB-FRS 1 (as revised in 2008) also requires entities to disclose, in the summary of significant accounting policies or other notes, the judgements, apart from those involving estimations, that management has made in the process of applying the entity's accounting policies and that have the most significant effect on the amounts recognised in the financial statements.